verbb/formie/docs/developers/field.md

 `address3ErrorMessage` | The error message for the Address 3 sub-field.
 `address3Collapsed` | Whether the Address 3 sub-field is collapsed in the control panel.
 `address3Enabled` | Whether the Address 3 sub-field is enabled in the control panel.
+`address3Hidden` | Whether the Address 3 sub-field is hidden.
 `cityLabel` | The label for the City sub-field.
 `cityPlaceholder` | The placeholder for the City sub-field.
 `cityDefaultValue` | The default value for the City sub-field.